New Airbnb Rules in Scotland

 Insurance requirements

-• Buildings Insurance: Must cover the accommodation throughout the licence period.
+• Buildings insurance: Must cover the accommodation throughout the license period.

 Occupancy limits

-The license holder must ensure guest numbers do not exceed the licence's specified maximum.
+The license holder must ensure guest numbers do not exceed the license's specified maximum.

 Mandatory information display